 Why do we even want closure?

 - Escapism.
-Plain & simple.
+Plain and simple.
 Hunting for closure is a total escape and a form of avoidance.
-As long as you can busy up your time with the closure hunting, you don’t have to face dealing with your emotions and moving on.
+As long as you can busy up your time with the closure seeking, you don’t have to face dealing with your emotions and moving on.
 You keep yourself busy by taking care of and bandaging the proverbial paper cuts on your hands all while not addressing the fact that you have cancer.

-- You want them to empathize with you and see it from your side.
+- You want to be vindicated and you want the other person to acknowledge what they did was wrong.
+You want them to empathize with you and see it from your side.
 You also may need them to give you closure so you can feel less guilty/bad about yourself.

 The effects of not getting closure:

-- Understand that closure hunting ALWAYS involves getting off of your white horse and you never want to do that because you can then no longer act in dignity and be the one that got away.
+- Understand that closure hunting ALWAYS involves getting off of your white horse.
+And you never want to do that because you can then no longer act in dignity and be the one that got away.

 - Provide closure for yourself by listening to the other person’s PATTERNS (which are made up of their actions) instead of listening to empty words, lies, and excuses.
 You’ll never get closure that you feel good about if you have to beg and pry it out of someone.
 This is why they teach us in Kindergarten that actions speak louder than words – LISTEN to the actions of others and you’ll have all the closure that you need.

 - I’ve learned that sometimes, you just can’t get the answers to all of your questions.
 Instead of humiliating myself in the process of trying to “figure out the truth” from someone that was unwilling, to be honest with me (and themselves) in the first place, I began to answer my own questions and create my own resolutions.
 I started to feel okay about not knowing everything because I was grounding myself in what I DID know.